emscripten-core/emscripten/site/source/docs/building_from_source/configuring_emscripten_settings.rst

 	You should get a ``Welcome to Emscripten!`` message.
 Behind the scenes, Emscripten generates a file called ``.emscripten`` in your home folder.

 Emscripten makes a "best guess" at the correct locations for tools and updates the file appropriately.
-Where possible it will look for "system" apps (like Python and Java) and infer the location of the ``EMSCRIPTEN_ROOT`` (where :ref:`emcc <emccdoc>` is located) from the location of the command prompt.
+Where possible it will look for "system" apps (like Python) and infer the location of the ``EMSCRIPTEN_ROOT`` (where :ref:`emcc <emccdoc>` is located) from the location of the command prompt.

 The file will probably not include the link to :term:`Fastcomp` (``LLVM_ROOT``) as a manual source build can create this anywhere.